Criminal Possession of a Firearm

 More recently, in light of the rise in gun street violence in New York City, special court parts within criminal court have been developed to hear only gun cases and to fast track these cases to trial if no plea deal can be reached.
 The gun laws in New York are very nuanced and the punishments are harsh.
 If you are charged with a weapons possession it is important that you have an attorney who has a deep understanding of all these laws and who can maneuver through the exceptions and applicable defenses for you.

 Recently, evidence collection teams are being set to respond to collect DNA from every single gun arrest defendant in New York City.
 DNA evidence, or even the lack thereof can often be a helpful tool both in negotiating a plea bargain or even at trial.
-The New York weapons and firearms attorneys the Law Offices of Jeffrey Lichtman are well versed and knowledgeable in how DNA can be taken from a gun and how easily the process can be tainted.
+The New York weapons and firearms attorneys the Law Offices of Jeffrey Lichtman are well versed and knowledgeable in examining how DNA can be taken from a gun and how easily the process can be tainted.
 Call today at (212) 581-1001 to speak to us about your case today.